-Alternative or complimentary treatments to PDT vary depending upon the condition being treated among other factors.
+Alternative or complementary treatments to PDT vary depending upon the condition being treated and other factors.

-For actinic keratoses (AKs) treatment options include, but are not limited to: cryosurgery (cryotherapy), surgical removal, chemical or laser peeling, or topical medicines, such as fluorouracil (5-FU), imiquimod (Aldara / Zyclara), ingenol mebutate (Picato), and diclofenac (Solaraze) or no treatment.
+For actinic keratoses (AKs), treatment options include, but are not limited to: cryosurgery (cryotherapy), surgical removal, chemical or laser peeling, or topical medicines, such as fluorouracil (Efudex), imiquimod (Aldara / Zyclara), and diclofenac (Solaraze).

-For acne, complimentary and/or alternatives to blue light or PDT include: oral and topical anti-acne medications, facials, peels and lasers or intense pulsed light (IPL / photofacial) among others.
+For acne, complementary and / or alternatives to blue light or PDT include: oral and topical anti-acne medications, facials, peels and lasers or intense pulsed light (IPL / photofacial), among other treatments.

 What about insurance coverage and costs?